NMITE Privacy Notice - Donors and Supporters

 The overarching purpose of collecting and processing your data is to provide you with the best possible experience of being a donor or supporter of NMITE.
 It also enables us to ensure that any approaches we make to ask for your support of our fundraising goals are respectful, professional, and relevant to you.
 NMITE colleagues work closely together to ensure we engage with you in a coordinated manner.

-- Contact details – for example, your name, postal/ email address and telephone number.
-This is so we can get in touch with you regarding your gift;
+i.
+Contact details – for example, your name, postal/ email address and telephone number (this is so we can get in touch with you regarding your gift);

-- Financial details - for example, card details.
-This is so we can process your gift.
+ii.
+Financial details that you have provided to us - for example, card details (this is so we can process your gift).

-- Biographical details – for example, your date of birth, gender, nationality, marital status, spouse name;
+i.
+Biographical details – for example, your date of birth, gender, nationality, marital status, spouse’s name;

 b) Event attendees

-- Your work e-mail address and phone number.
-This is so we have contact details within your organisation.
+i.
+Your work email address and phone number (so we have contact details within your organisation)

-- Communications history.
-This is so we have a record of conversations, e-mails, meetings and telephone calls relating to the partnership.
+ii.
+Communications history (so we have a record of conversations, emails, meetings and telephone calls relating to the partnership).

 2) How we process your data

-The majority of the personal data that we hold is the information that you have provided to NMITE or information which is in the public domain.
+All the personal data that we hold about you is information that you have provided to NMITE or information which is in the public domain.
 We only process data for specified purposes and if it is justified in accordance with data protection law.

 In general terms, we process your personal data to improve your experience and engagement with NMITE as a supporter.
 More specifically, we process personal data for the following purposes: